-The applicant is requesting a lot coverage of 70%.
+The applicant is requesting a lot coverage of 66.8%, which is a reduction from the previously proposed 70%.
 The proposed style of the development does not lend itself to the stated 25% maximum due to the number of units and required parking area.
-The applicant has provided a diagram showing the lot coverage as currently proposed at 68%; however, 70% lot coverage has been requested.
-The additional lot coverage allowance is for flexibility for future engineering and any possible changes to parking or walkways.
 As shown in Attachment 10, none of the multi-unit developments within Town have been able to meet the 25% lot coverage requirement.